Stock market today: Asian stocks fall after a torrent of profit reports leaves Wall Street mixed

 A business survey released on Wednesday showed Japan’s factory activity contracted in July, as weak demand weighed on the manufacturing sector.
 Services were on the rise, helping to drive growth in overall activity in Japan’s private sector.

-Australia’s S&P/ASX 200 edged 0.1% higher to 7,973.20 after its services sector saw weaker growth in July.
+Australia’s S&P/ASX 200 edged 0.1% lower to 7,963.70 after its services sector saw weaker growth in July.
 Manufacturing improved slightly but remained in contractionary territory.

-South Korea’s Kospi shed 0.3% to 2,772.55, as heavyweight Samsung Electronics plunged 1.1% after talks between the company and its largest workers’ union ended with no agreement.
+South Korea’s Kospi dropped 0.6% to 2,758.71, as heavyweight Samsung Electronics plunged 2.2% after talks between the company and its largest workers’ union ended with no agreement.
 Earlier this month, the workers declared an indefinite strike to pressure the company to accept their calls for higher pay and other benefits.

 On Tuesday, the S&P 500 slipped 0.2% to 5,555.74.
 The Dow Jones Industrial Average edged 0.1% lower to 40,358.09, and the Nasdaq composite dipped 0.1% to 17,997.35.